ThomasHEaton/UIEX/README.md

 But even still its pretty crazy how simple it is.
 This code has eliminated a TON of boilerplate from all of my UIElements classes that I no longer want to write UIElements code without this library (and I hope you eventually do too!)

-### RedOwlEditor (Alpha)
+### RedOwlEditor (Beta)

-NOT FOR USE YET - this class in intended to be the editor class for inline field and property inspectors
+This is a standard unity editor that implements automatic change detection and ability to exclude certain properties from being viewed

-### RedOwlAssetEditor (Alpha)
+### RedOwlAssetEditor (Beta)

-This class is inteded to provide some Quality of Life improvements when writing an editor window which is to provide as the editor for for scriptable objects - this editor window maybe eventually be merged with RedOwlEditorWindow - i'm not sure yet - as it will sort of overlap in functionality with RedOwlEditorWindow and RedOwlInspector - not ready for use yet
+This class is inteded to provide some Quality of Life improvements when writing an editor window for scriptable objects

 ### RedOwlEditorWindow (Beta)

 This class bring together the RedOwlUtils functions into a Unity EditorWindow class that builds its UI using UIElements.
-This class is still under heavy development so i won't document it here yet, but it has a few Quailty of Life improvments that make working with editor windows much much easier - go read the code if you want to know more!
+This class is still under heavy development so i won't document it here yet, but it has a few Quailty of Life improvements that make working with editor windows much much easier - go read the code if you want to know more!

 Almost all of the example code in this readme is deriving from `RedOwlVisualElement` but anything you can do with that class you can do with this class just the same.

-### RedOwlInspector (Alpha)

-NOT FOR USE YET - this class is intended to be the inspector class to build custom inspectors for custom types but in Unity 2018.3 the Inspector Window does not yet support UIElements inspectors

 </p></details>